jamieroszel22/vibewrite/README.md

 - The dropdown lists models currently available to your local Ollama instance.
 Ensure the model names (including tags like `:latest`) are correctly reflected if you modify the HTML or dynamically populate this list.
 - For general text, try models like `granite3.3:latest` or `phi4:latest`.
 - For reasoning, `phi4-reasoning:latest` can be effective.
+- For grammar checking, `gemma3:4b` is used by default.

 ## Troubleshooting
 - **Ollama not running:** Start Ollama (e.g., `ollama serve` in your terminal).
 If it's already running, you might see a "port in use" error, which is fine.